 What does the current stock market tell us

 During all long-term time frames, there are times when stocks underperform.
-Some of those times they underperform by a lot!
+Some of those times, they underperform by a lot!
 Does that mean you should not invest in them?
 Of course not.
-To the contrary, if you want returns over the long-term that have, historically, outperformed bonds and cash, stocks are a great way to invest.
+On the contrary, if you want returns over the long-term that have, historically, outperformed bonds and cash, stocks are a great way to invest.
 You have to take the bad along with the good, though.
 There will be periods that are downright nasty (see the last financial crisis).

 What role does behavior play in our decisions?

-The answer – sometimes it plays a significant role.
+The answer – sometimes, it plays a significant role.
 Therein lies the problem.
 If we follow our emotions when making investment decisions, we will likely do far worse than those who take a disciplined approach.

 You’ve probably seen some version of the emotional decision-making chart below.
 It says a lot about how emotions shape the investment decisions we make.